docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 !!! note
     Decimal numbers like `2.5` are accepted for minimum and maximum values.

+---

 ### Checkbox

 Allows the user to set a boolean state.

 - Set the `text` property to assign an identifying text string that appears next to the clickable box.
 - The user can click to select or deselect the box, which shows a checkmark when selected.
-The `value` is true when it is selected (checked) and false when it is not.
+The `value` is `true` when it is selected (checked) and `false` when it is not.

 When you create a Checkbox, you can set its value property to specify its initial state and appearance.